ETOSHA NATIONAL PARK

 Etosha National Park is a low-risk malaria region.

 There have been isolated cases of malaria in the park, and these were reported during the rainy season by people that came from the north of Namibia.
 As a precautionary matter, we do suggest that you consult your GP on Malaria Prophylaxis when visiting Etosha National Park from January to April.
-The winter temperatures and dry season are not suitable for the mosquitos and in general, there is a low risk from June to December.
-Some travellers make use of Malarone tablets, just to be safe, even though it is a low-risk malaria region.
+The winter temperatures and dry season are not suitable for the mosquitos.
+In general, there is a low risk from June to December.
+Some travellers make use of Malarone tablets, to be safe, even though it is a low-risk malaria region.

 These guided game drives are in customised open vehicles.
 They all depart and return to the main camps of Etosha.